7 Amazing Things To Do In Wisconsin In The Fall

-The Erickson Orchard in Bayfield is a quick stop for this unique seasonal experience in the northwestern part of the state.
-Be sure to sample their popular apple cider doughnut when you visit.
+Erickson’s Orchards and Hauser’s Superior View Farm in Bayfield are quick stops for this unique seasonal experience in the northwestern part of the state.
+Be sure to sample Erikson’s popular apple cider doughnut when you visit.

 Bayfield also stages an annual three-day Apple Festival every October, gathering the best produce from approximately 15 local orchards.
 Mark your calendars each year for this core event.

 Bring the family to a pumpkin patch or corn maze